-University of the Sciences and New York University's (NYU) Study Abroad Program have a signed articulation agreement that allows eligible University of the Sciences students to study at NYU campuses in Asia, Africa, Europe and South America for a semester.
+University of the Sciences and New York University's (NYU) Study Abroad Program have an articulation agreement that enables eligible USciences students to study at NYU campuses in these locations:

 - Accra, Ghana